Bam Adebayo NBA Playoffs Player Props: Heat vs. Knicks

 Bam Adebayo Insights vs. the Knicks

-- This season, Bam Adebayo has made 8.0 shots per game, which adds up to 18.7% of his team's total makes.
+- Adebayo has taken 14.9 shots per game this season and made eight per game, which account for 15.9% and 18.7%, respectively, of his team's total.

-- Adebayo's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Knicks are one of the league's slowest with 101.0 possessions per contest.

-- Giving up 113.1 points per contest, the Knicks are the 12th-ranked squad in the league defensively.
+- On defense, the Knicks have conceded 113.1 points per game, which is 12th-best in the NBA.

-- The Knicks are the seventh-ranked team in the league, allowing 42.0 rebounds per game.
+- Allowing 42 rebounds per game, the Knicks are the seventh-ranked team in the league.

-- Looking at assists, the Knicks are ranked 13th in the league, allowing 25.1 per game.
+- Looking at assists, the Knicks have given up 25.1 per game, 13th in the NBA.

 Bam Adebayo vs. the Knicks